-The allocated time for lunchtime is 50 minutes during which the children receive a break time.
-Lunchtime supervision is provided by a Midday Supervisor, working in consultation with the Headteacher.
+The allocated time for lunchtime is 45 minutes during which the children receive a break time.
+Lunchtime supervision is provided by the Staff.

 If you have any concerns regarding your child’s welfare within school, please do not hesitate to contact the child’s class teacher.

 For detailed information please see the behaviour policy on the school website.